nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     Use case resumes at step 1.

 **Use case: Add a remark to a person**

+**Guarantees**: The remark is added to the person.
+The remark is also saved in the database.

 **MSS**
 1. User requests to add a remark to a person.